rohit-sawant/employeeapi/README.md

 The entire application is contained within the `app.py` file.

-`Procfile` is a minimal Rack configuration for heroku.
+`Procfile` is a minimal configuration for heroku.

 ## Install